Confederate States Congress: Mobilization

 Congress continued to address manpower and mobilization needs in the Second Session of the First Congress.
 Given war displacement of border state men into the Deep South, and the practice of draft evaders relocating to avoid conscription in their old home counties, on October 8 Congress authorized the Bureau of Conscription to enroll eligible men into army service wherever they might be found.
 To meet local defense needs, Congress permitted men over age 45 and those otherwise exempt to form local defense units and to be incorporated into the regular army.
 Without a guarantee for prohibiting service outside of their home state, few enrolled.
 Although a proposal to draft resident foreigners was considered, the Congress had no desire to form immigrant units en masse as the Union did, and foreigners were exempted.

 By September 2, during the Second Session of the First Congress, a strong group of states' righters in Congress tried to remove conscription from presidential authority and to place it in the hands of the states.
-Representative Henry S. Foote of Tennessee, a former Unionist who had defeated Jefferson Davis for Governor of Mississippi, insisted in the Confederate House on state control of conscription, and warned that the Davis bill would lead to a Confederate civil war.
-When Jefferson Davis responded with a successful measure to increase conscription to the ages of 16 to 45, these same members sought to limit his authority to raising 300,000 troops a year.
+Representative Henry S. Foote of Tennessee, a former Unionist who had defeated Davis for Governor of Mississippi, insisted in the Confederate House on state control of conscription, and warned that the Davis bill would lead to a Confederate civil war.
+When Davis responded with a successful measure to increase conscription to the ages of 16 to 45, these same members sought to limit his authority to raising 300,000 troops a year.
 The anti-Davis-conscription caucus failed on both counts.

-In an effort to curb abuses, known refuges for draft-dodgers were eliminated for newly minted teachers, tanners and preachers by exempting only those who had been practitioners for two or more years.
+In an effort to curb abuses, known refuges for draft-dodgers were eliminated for newly minted teachers, tanners, and preachers by exempting only those who had been practitioners for two or more years.
 The question of exempting overseers was controversial, as planters had classified their sons for the occupational exemption.
-Border-state senators, who generally were staunch allies of Jefferson Davis's, aligned with non-planting elements of the Confederate House to restrict the plantation exemption to one white man at all times.
+Border-state senators, who generally were staunch allies of Davis's, aligned with non-planting elements of the Confederate House to restrict the plantation exemption to one white man at all times.
 Generally, skilled artisans, laborers in essential occupations and public utilities, and managerial government personnel were exempted.
 By the end of the Second Session in the fall of 1862, Congress believed that it had established military and home-front manpower coordination for the duration.

 Third Session of the First Congress

 The Third Session of the First Congress ran from January 12 until May 1, 1863.
 The battles of Fredericksburg and Chancellorsville stymied Union attempts to advance in the eastern theater, but it achieved victories along the Mississippi at Baton Rouge, Louisiana, and Fort Hindeman, Arkansas.
-In 1863, Lee's Confederate strike into Pennsylvania was turned back at Gettysburg, and Kirby Smith's invasion of Kentucky was ended at Perryville.
+In 1863, Lee's Confederate strike into Pennsylvania was turned back at Gettysburg, and General Kirby Smith's invasion of Kentucky was ended at Perryville.